prebid/prebid.github.io/_includes/mobile/intro-bidding-only.md

 ### Alternative Approaches

-Another way to integrate GAM into your app is with the [Prebid-Rendered Integration integration](/prebid-mobile/modules/rendering/{{include.platform}}-sdk-integration-gam.html).
+Another way to integrate GAM into your app is with the [Prebid-Rendered Integration](/prebid-mobile/modules/rendering/{{include.platform}}-sdk-integration-gam.html).

 Tradeoffs between these integration approaches: